Altitude sickness while traveling in South America

 But you can prepare yourself.
 Just keep in mind that if you have too much trouble with the altitude the best thing you can do is still to descend at least 300 m or to a lower altitude where you didn’t feel sick before.

-Some tips that might prevent heavy altitude sickness:
+Some tips that lower your chances to get altitude sickness:

 There are some things you can do to help your body getting used to the altitude, but be informed that we are no dokters and before you use any medication it is always best to verify with your own dokter.
 For questions in Dutch or English you can also send an e-mail to Han Willems: email@example.com